SimonDeDeyne/capstone/README.md

 ### Linguistic Classifier study
 The main code of the experiment can be found in [lingclass.js](./lingclass/js/lingclass.js).
 This code contains the instructions and stimuli and some timing parameters.
+The stimuli are taken from the [MultiPic](https://www.bcbl.eu/databases/multipic/) project which includes colour and greyscale linedraws for 750 words.

 ### Sketch study